12 Best Washington Waterfall Hikes to Explore

 strawberry falls third beach hike 05

-Description: Strawberry Falls is located on Third Beach, on the Washington Coast and while there is no official hike leading up to it (because the waterfall goes straight into the Pacific Ocean), there is an option to view that waterfall from the beach itself, or go to the base of the waterfall when there’s low tide.
+Strawberry Falls is located on Third Beach, on the Washington Coast and while there is no official hike leading up to it (because the waterfall goes straight into the Pacific Ocean), there is an option to view that waterfall from the beach itself, or go to the base of the waterfall when there’s low tide.
 Strawberry Falls is one of the many beaches with waterfalls across the United States I highly recommend you check out.
+One important thing to know is that when you do reach the waterfall, there is another 5 mile hike you can do that takes you over it but that is a lot more difficult than the first section of the hike to Strawberry Falls.

 falls view canyon waterfall hike washington 02